Fast Scrambling in the Hyperbolic Ising Model: Krylov Observables

-This brings us to our first set of observables that signal a chaotic system in the context of Krylov methods.
-We start the Lanczos algorithm with the state $\bigotimes_{i=1}^{N} \ket{+^y}$, where $\ket{+^y} = \frac{1}{\sqrt{2}}\left(\ket{0}^y + i\ket{1}^y\right)$.
-We chose this initial seed choice because in the flat Ising model, this state exhibited a clear peak in $C_K(t)$ in the chaotic regime of the model~\cite{alishahiha_krylov_2024}.\footnote{The choice of the initial seed is an essential part of this algorithm, and it can have an effect on the results obtained for $C_K(t)$ and $S_K(t)$.
-To alleviate this dependence on the initial seed new algorithms that sample a wide array of initial seeds have been proposed~\cite{PhysRevLett.134.050402}.} Using this initial choice, we carry out the subspace generation and time evolution and investigate $C_K(t)$ and $S_K(t)$.
+The second set of observables that signal a chaotic system in the context of Krylov methods is the state K-complexity.
+We start the Lanczos algorithm with the state $\ket{+^y}\otimes\lvert1\rangle\otimes\ket{+^y}\otimes\lvert1\rangle\ldots\otimes\ket{+^y}\otimes\lvert1\rangle$, where $\ket{+^y} = \frac{1}{\sqrt{2}}\left(\ket{0}^y + i\ket{1}^y\right)$.
+In this initial seed, $\lvert+^y\rangle$ is on every other lattice site starting with the first site, and $\lvert1\rangle$ is on every other lattice site starting with the second site.
+We chose this initial seed because in the flat Ising model, this state exhibited a clear peak in $C_K(t)$ in the chaotic regime of the model~\cite{alishahiha_krylov_2024}.\footnote{The choice of the initial seed is an essential part of this algorithm, and it can have an effect on the results obtained for $C_K(t)$ and $S_K(t)$.
+To alleviate this dependence on the initial seed, new algorithms that sample a wide array of initial seeds have been proposed~\cite{PhysRevLett.134.050402}.} Using this initial choice, we carry out the subspace generation and time evolution and investigate $C_K(t)$.